Lattice-to-Total Thermal Conductivity Ratio: A Phonon-Glass Electron-Crystal Descriptor for Data-Driven Thermoelectric Design: Results

 \subsection{Feature Importance Analysis}

-Beyond the need to obtain $\kappa_\mathrm{L}$ to calculate the PGEC descriptor $\kappa_\mathrm{L}/\kappa$, another major motivation for modeling $\kappa_{\mathrm{L}}$ and $\kappa_{\mathrm{e}}$ separately is that phonon and electron heat transport are governed by different physical mechanisms.
-This distinction is evident in Figure~\ref{fig:shap_results}, where we apply SHAP analysis to probe what the models have actually learned and use it to gain chemical insight into the factors that control $\kappa_{\mathrm{L}}$ and $\kappa_{\mathrm{e}}$.
+Beyond the practical necessity of deriving the PGEC descriptor ($\kappa_{\mathrm{L}}/\kappa$), the fundamental physical motivation for modeling $\kappa_{\mathrm{L}}$ and $\kappa_{\mathrm{e}}$ separately is that phonon and electron heat transport are governed by entirely distinct microscopic mechanisms.
+This distinction is evident in Figure~\ref{fig:shap_results}, where we apply SHAP analysis to probe what the models have actually learned and use it to gain chemical insights into the factors that control each transport channel.

-In both models, \texttt{Temperature} emerges as one of the most influential features and, in most cases, higher $T$ leads to lower predicted $\kappa_{\mathrm{L}}$ and $\kappa_{\mathrm{e}}$.
-This aligns with physical expectations, since increasing temperature enhances phonon–phonon (Umklapp) scattering and electron–phonon coupling, which suppress lattice heat transport and reduce $\sigma$, and therefore $\kappa_{\mathrm{e}}$ via the Wiedemann–Franz relation.
-For $\kappa_{\mathrm{e}}$, there is a small subset of compositions where the model’s response to $T$ is weaker or in the opposite direction, which we attribute to competition between the Lorenz number $L$ (through its correlation with $S$), $\sigma$, and the explicit temperature $T$ in $\kappa_{\mathrm{e}} = L \sigma T$.
+In both models, \texttt{Temperature} naturally emerges as a dominant feature, with higher $T$ driving lower predictions for both transport channels.
+This aligns perfectly with physical expectations: increasing temperature strongly enhances both phonon–phonon (Umklapp) scattering and electron–phonon scattering.
+These intensified scattering events fundamentally suppress lattice heat transport ($\kappa_{\mathrm{L}}$) and carrier mobility, thereby reducing $\sigma$ and correspondingly suppressing $\kappa_{\mathrm{e}}$ via the Wiedemann–Franz relation.
+However, for $\kappa_{\mathrm{e}}$, the SHAP plot also reveals a subset where the model's response to elevated $T$ is either muted or slightly positive.
+We attribute this dispersion to non-degenerate semiconductor samples or inherent mathematical competition within the Wiedemann–Franz relation ($\kappa_{\mathrm{e}} = L \sigma T$): while $\sigma$ typically decays with temperature, the explicit temperature multiplier ($T$) and the fluctuations in the Lorenz number ($L$, through its correlation with $S$) can occasionally offset this reduction.
 Another consistently important input is \texttt{mean MeltingT}, which tends to increase both $\kappa_{\mathrm{L}}$ and $\kappa_{\mathrm{e}}$.
 High melting points generally correlate with strong bonding, which is associated with larger phonon group velocities and higher electron densities.
 As a result, materials with larger \texttt{mean MeltingT} tend to exhibit higher predicted $\kappa_{\mathrm{L}}$ and $\kappa_{\mathrm{e}}$.